YAcademy-Residents/CommonWeb3SecurityIssues/README.md

 ## AMM/DEX
 - Any purchase or swap function should have slippage protection.
 This is normally a user-specified function argument.
+- If a contract facilitates deposits into a DEX like Uniswap and tracks user positions with shares, the first deposit into this pair of the protocol [could be frontrun](https://media.dedaub.com/latent-bugs-in-billion-plus-dollar-code-c2e67a25b689#3b16)

 ## Compound forks
 - Compound does not strictly follow the checks-effects-interactions pattern to avoid reentrancy.
 This can lead to reentrancy problems [if tokens with callbacks](https://twitter.com/Hacxyk/status/1520370424680304640) (ERC721, ERC777, etc.) are used.